ZATGamer/ssh_key_copy/README.md

 This is a Quick and dirty script to enable ssh between servers.

+NOTE: This script assumes no ssh keys have been generated on the remote servers.

 It will:

 - Read default_keys into a key_list.